davidemodolo/NLU_Intent_and_Slot/README.md

 - [x] download and import datasets

-- [x] prepare validation dataset for ATIS (since only SNIPS has it)
+- [x] prepare validation dataset for ATIS (since only SNIPS has it) - ~10% of the train but intents with only one instance remain in training

 - [ ] implement baseline methods